 We live on an earth filled with a treasure trove of exciting herbs.
 When you find the right combination of fragrant herbs and gently warming spices, each ingredient infuses into an alchemical dance, creating an enchanting feast for all of the senses.

-My Glastonbury garden used to be a wonderland, filled with fresh herbs and all things edible (I’ve since moved on and am currently nomadic, which brings with it other precious delights).
-I was so incredibly blessed to be able to enjoy organic herbs in my daily cuisine, from right outside of my back door.
-However, in England I was limited to what wants to grow in a temperate climate.
+My Glastonbury garden used to be a wonderland, filled with fresh herbs and all things edible (I’ve since moved on and have been somewhat nomadic, in various places, which brings with it other precious delights).
+I adore organic herbs in my daily cuisine, from right outside of my back door.
+However, in the UK, it is a little limited to what wants to grow in a temperate climate.
 Some of my favourite spices like ginger, nutmeg, cardamom, kaffir lime and turmeric, all thrive best in subtropical countries.
 I always like to source the finest quality organic ones that I can get my hands on.

 Fresh is usually the best for aroma and flavour, although dried can work well too – especially if you grind them down yourself with a pestle and mortar.
 Not only do quality ingredients deliver the best health benefits, but the flavours can infuse your cuisine with a heaven-sent aroma and taste.
 It can transform your normal meals into one of life’s most exquisite pleasures.

 The recipe I am sharing here today totally excites my taste buds with a tantalizing medley of warming spices.

 This ‘Thai Coconut Curry’, uses kaffir lime for a tangy kick; cardamom pods for an exquisite burst of sweet, spicy excitement; coriander, turmeric and lots of other delicious things.
 I use creamed coconut to give it a full tropical coconut experience (see below for more about the coconut that works best for this recipe).

 Let’s explore some of the key ingredients that make this delicious meal work…